China's Xi vows 'reunification' with Taiwan, but holds off threatening force

 China's air force mounted four straight days of incursions into Taiwan's air defence identification zone from Oct 1, involving close to 150 aircraft, though those missions have since ended.
 Xi made no mention of those flights.

-Taiwan marks Oct 10, when the anti-imperial revolution began in China, as its national day, and President Tsai Ing-wen will give a keynote address in Taipei on Sunday.
+Taiwan marks Oct 10, the date when the anti-imperial revolution began in China, as its national day, and President Tsai Ing-wen will give a keynote address in Taipei on Sunday.

+Tsai, speaking at a pre-national day reception at an air base in northern Taiwan's Hsinchu on Saturday night, thanked the armed forces for protecting Taiwan, though did not mention the tensions with China.

+"We will continue to work hard to hold fast the front lines of democracy and freedom," she said.

 China commemorates the revolution by harking back to republican leader Sun Yat-sen's calls for patriotism, national rejuvenation and good governance.